zihanz12/uiuc-cs-wiki/guide/section2.md

 * CS173: Discrete Structures
 * CS225: Data Structrues
 * CS classes intended for non-majors (CS101, CS105, CS277, etc.)

-A class is open registration if CS majors are not given specific registration priority for them.
-This means that registration is not restricted or timegated by major, and when you are able to register for these classes is determined by when your general time ticket for registration is.

 ## 2.3 - Will I Get the CS Class I Want?